Police

 prejudice to the generality of paragraph (4), the Commission may, having

-first consulted the Chief Officer, Deputy Chief Officer, Connétables of the parishes,
+first consulted the Chief Officer, Deputy Chief Officer, Connétables

-or performance of those peoples’ functions under this Law, and in so doing the
+concerning the exercise or performance of those peoples’ functions under this

-Commission may request any of those people to assist in the preparation of that
+Law, and in so doing the Commission may request any of those people to assist

-guidance where it is reasonable and practicable to do so.
+in the preparation of that guidance where it is reasonable and practicable to

-9 Power of the Commission to make recommendations
+9 Power of the Commission

 (1) The Commission may make recommendations as